immunefi-team/Bounty_Boosts/Puffer Finance/28732 - [SC - Insight] External Call from Eigen Layer can fail silentl....md

 # External Call from Eigen Layer can fail silently in the claimWithdrawalFromEigenLayer function

-Submitted on Sun Feb 25 2024 06:05:50 GMT-0400 (Atlantic Standard Time) by @Cryptor for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Feb 25th 2024 at 12:05:50 UTC by @Cryptor for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #28732